puppetlabs-toy-chest/puppetcpp/README.md

 Catalog compiling status:

-* [ ] Node definition (fact gathering)
+* [x] Facts from files and Facter
 * [ ] JSON catalog compilation from evaluation context

-The output of `puppetcpp` is currently the representation of the AST and its evaluation.
+The output of `puppetcpp` is currently just the evaluation of the given manifest files.
 Eventually it will output a JSON representation of a compiled catalog.

 Build Requirements